Cervical Spondylosis Exercises: Relief and Strengthening Tips

 • Avoid heavy lifting or overhead activities that strain the neck.

-• Avoid jerking or sudden movements that may cause injury.
+• Refrain from jerking or sudden movements that may lead to injury.

 How Can Relief Be Achieved Through Exercises?

 You will be eliminating discomfort when you incorporate regular exercises for cervical spondylosis into your day.
-Paying attention to being gentle in stretching and motion, and emphasizing strengthening movements will, over time, decrease pain.
+Being gentle with stretching and movement, while gradually focusing on strengthening exercises, can significantly reduce pain over time.

 Tips for Success

-1. Warm-Up First: Begin with light warm-up exercises to get your muscles ready.
+1. Warm-Up First: Start with light warm-up exercises to prepare your muscles and joints for movement.

-2. Listen to Your Body: Wherever an exercise would cause pain or discomfort, stop
+2. Listen to Your Body: If any exercise causes pain or discomfort, stop immediately and adjust as needed.

 3. Be Consistent: You should have at least three sessions per week for visible improvement.